Application inputs

 needs 4 inputs to function as expected:

-- A class hierarchy of the classes mentioned in the shapes graph, detailing subclass relationships.
+s (required) - An OWL file with the class hierarchy of the classes mentioned in the shapes graph, detailing subclass relationships (required)

-- A data graph with existing RDF data that could be used or linked in the generated forms.
+- A data graph with existing RDF data that could be used or linked in the generated forms (recommended)

-- A set of matchable editor components that will be self-selected and rendered in a form, based on the SHACL shapes.
+- A set of matchable editor components that will be self-selected and rendered in a form, based on the SHACL shapes (required, with existing defaults)

 A SHACL shapes graph (with its NodeShape